moshekaplan/moshekaplan.github.io/content/posts/2025-08-24 - Opening a NetLog file with Wireshark/index.md

 # Wireshark Support?

-NetLog is powerful, but its GUI is busy and I'm much more comfortable with using Wireshark to analyze traffic.
+NetLog's viewer is powerful, but its GUI is busy and I'm much more comfortable with using Wireshark to analyze traffic.
 At first glance, it seemed that NetLogs don't include a pcap of the traffic.
 However, when I shared this capability in the Wireshark Discord, I was gently corrected that it should be possible to convert the NetLog file Net-Export creates into something Wireshark could handle:

 ![Image](<2.
 Wireshark correction.png> "Corrected in the Wireshark Discord")

-Sake Blok, one of the Wireshark core developers, expressed support for adding loading the NetLog files into Wireshark.
+Sake Blok, one of the Wireshark core developers, expressed interest in having support for NetLog files added to Wireshark.
 I created a [ticket](https://gitlab.com/wireshark/wireshark/-/issues/20289) so that this wouldn't be forgotten, but this looks like a fun project so let's get started!

 ![Image](<3.
 Sake Blok interested.png> "Sake Blok interested")